Careers360 Logo

 Answer:

-The answer is the option (c) Prevention of the multiplication of bacteriophage in bacteria
+The answer is option (c), Prevention of the multiplication of bacteriophage in bacteria

-Explanation: Restriction enzymes belong to a class of enzyme called nuclease.
-Restriction enzymes prevent the multiplication of bacteriophage in bacteria.
-They are used for cutting of DNA at specific position which becomes possible by cleaving of phosphodiester bond in DNA by the enzyme.
+Explanation: Restriction enzymes belong to a class of enzymes called nuclease.
+Restriction enzymes prevent the multiplication of bacteriophages in bacteria.
+They are used for cutting DNA at a specific position, which becomes possible by cleaving of phosphodiester bond in DNA by the enzyme.
 Option 'c' is the correct answer.

 Question:6